wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

 *   A proposed patient or patient may refuse consent to any form of treatment for mental disorder, except as provided in this Part or in [section 110A][144].

-    Section 57: substituted, on 1 April 2000, by [section 35][266] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 57: replaced, on 1 April 2000, by [section 35][266] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 58 Treatment while undergoing assessment